 HTTPS/SSL is natively supported in CubeBackup and is easy to activate for the web console.
 You can visit How to enable HTTPS for CubeBackup for detailed instructions.

-Log in to Google Cloud Console using the same Google account which was used to create the Google Service account in the initial configuration.
+Log in to Google Cloud Platform using the same Google account which was used to create the Google Service account in the initial configuration.

-- Make sure that the project created for the Google Service account is the active project in the Google Cloud Console.
+- Make sure that the project created for the Google Service account is the active project in the Google Cloud Platform.

 - From the navigation menu, select APIs & Services > Credentials.

 - In the Credentials page, click +CREATE CREDENTIALS > OAuth client ID.

 - Select Web application from the Application type dropbox, then enter a name (e.g. CubeBackupClient) in the Name text box.

 - Add the same URI in the Authorized redirect URIs section.